aranya-project/.github/CONTRIBUTING.md

 - Code is compiling.
 - Lints have been resolved.
 - CICD tests are passing.
-- Intended functionality as been implemented.
+- Intended functionality has been implemented.
 - Relevant unit and/or integration tests have been added.
 - Relevant documentation has been updated.